 When reading or writing to SSDs, you usually get great performance – about 100µs latency.
 That’s when the SSD’s software is idle.
 But the problem is – often you also get really bad performance.
 10, 50, 200ms latency.
 And as anyone who has studied tiering knows, a few really slow IOs can spoil the entire apple bin.
 This was the main reason hybrid flash arrays didn’t work out, leading to the rapid rise of AFAs.

 This variable performance has long been an issue within SSDs – in fact this is why Pure developed our FlashCare technology within Purity Operating Environment from the very early days.
 We rigorously test each SSD to determine how to carefully send data to them to get the best and most consistent performance we can.
-We also fetch data from parity quickly if an IO is taking too long.
-But this always drove our developers nuts – for years folks would walk around the Pure office kicking the carpet saying “why can’t we just talk directly to the flash!”
+For years folks would walk around the Pure office kicking the carpet saying “why can’t we just talk directly to the flash!”
 Indeed.

 Your AFA Has a Little Secret